nbargnesi/xy/docs/apiref.rst

 configuration.h
 ===============

-The configuration module reponsible for managing the xy configuration.
+The configuration module reponsible for managing the configuration of xy.
+Any change to xy's runtime configuration (RC) file will cause the configuration to be reloaded (see :func:`config_reinit`).

 .. type:: CONFIG

    The type made available after a call to :func:`config_init`.
 It contains all the necessary configuration options xy uses while running.

-.. function:: CONFIG * config_init(const char *)
+.. function:: CONFIG * config_init()

    Initializes xy's configuration.
 Returns the configuration or NULL on failure.
    This function makes :type:`CONFIG` available for use.